MileHacker Logo

 • Always ask before photographing individuals, especially children.

-• Be mindful of privacy in residential areas; avoid photographing people inside homes.
+• Be mindful of maintaining privacy in residential zones; avoid photographing people inside homes.

 • Never photograph military or government installations.